menu

 Kinsman is a very small town located in the state of Ohio.
 With a population of 2,766 people and just one neighborhood, Kinsman is the 395th largest community in Ohio.
-Kinsman has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Kinsman has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Kinsman is a blue-collar town, with 35.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kinsman is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Kinsman who work in office and administrative support (11.53%), maintenance occupations (8.54%), and sales jobs (8.20%).